lepryko/hain/typedoc/includes/preferences-json-format.md

 # preferences.json Format

 Hain supports Plugin Preferences by `preferences.json` using **JSONSchema**.

-You can put your `preferences.json` into your plugin folder, then it works.
-and You can open Preferences Dialog by entering `/preferences` in Hain.
+Put your `preferences.json` into your plugin folder and you can open Preferences by entering `open preferences` in Hain.

 See <http://json-schema.org/> for JSONSchema